Tuesday, April 22, 2025

 About the Author

-Thank you Random House and NetGalley for the e-arc!
+Happy Thriller Thursday!
+Thank you Atria Books and NetGalley for the e-arc!

 About the Author